 - The Republic of Ireland;

-Before your interview: Before arriving at a U.S. consulate or embassy, please review the security regulations posted on this site.
-In particular, please be aware that you will not be allowed to enter the consulate or embassy with battery-operated or electronic devices.
+Before arriving at a U.S. Consulate or Embassy, please review the security regulations posted on this site.
+Please be aware that you will not be allowed to enter the Consulate or Embassy with battery-operated or electronic devices.
 Persons arriving with these devices will be refused entry and risk having their appointments cancelled.
 Please be aware that neither the consulates nor embassy can store electronic devices.
-Please make arrangements to leave electronic devices at home or store them off-site before arriving for your appointment.
+Please plan to leave electronic devices at home or store them off-site before arriving for your appointment.